 USGS HVO Press Release

-The earthquake was located about 26 km (16 miles) southeast of Hawaiian Ocean View at a depth of 38 km (24 mi).
-A map showing the location of the earthquake is posted on HVO's website at https://volcanoes.usgs.gov/hvo/earthquakes
+The earthquake was centered about 8 km (5 miles) northeast of Pāhala, at a depth of 32 km (20 miles).
+A map showing its location is posted on the HVO website at http://volcanoes.usgs.gov/hvo/earthquakes

 USGS provides science for a changing world.
 Visit